Skip to content

 MCP -->|"JSON responses"| AI

 An AI assistant sends MCP tool calls to the pacto mcp server.
-Pacto executes the operation against local contract directories or OCI registries and returns structured JSON results.
+Pacto executes the operation against local contract directories and returns structured JSON results.
 The assistant works entirely through the tool interface — no direct file access needed.

 Available tools